GISMentors/isprs-summer-school-2016/lesson5/qgis_project.rst

     .. figure:: images/03_ortophotos.png

-        Ortophoto images are stored in `publication-data/orthophoto_0_25_utm/north_up`
+        Ortophoto images are stored in `publication-data/orthophoto_0_25_utm/north_up`.

-        If asked, set EPSG:32633 WGS84/UTM33 the CRS value of input data
+        If asked, set EPSG:32633 WGS84/UTM33 the CRS value of input data.

 #.
 Set transparency of raster data to value `0`

     .. figure:: images/04_transparency.png

-        `Layer properties - Transparency` set `0`
+        Layer properties - Transparency set `0`.

 #.
 As result, have Ortophoto image of Telč

     .. figure:: images/05_transparency.png

-        Do not forget to create `Ortophoto` layer group in the layer switcher
+        Do not forget to create `Ortophoto` layer group in the layer switcher.

 Vector data
 -----------